Skip to Content

 There was little light, which may have been a good thing.
 The cuy prices were hanging on the wall: $19 for the whole animal, $9 for half, or about $4 for a quarter.

-I ordered half a cuy, which turned out to be rather ambitious of me, and a Coke to wash it down.
+I ordered half a cuy, which turned out to be rather ambitious, and a Coke to wash it down.

-Outside the restaurants in Banos, you can see the cuy being cooked over hot coals.
-Three at a time are impaled on a large, pronged stick, which is then rotated slowly over the fire.
+Outside the restaurants in Banos, you can see the cuy asado being cooked over hot coals.
+Three at a time are impaled on a large, pronged stick, then rotated slowly over the fire.

 I watched my cuy being hacked with a cleaver.
-I was presented with the head, tail section, and two front quarters, along with some white rice and potatoes.
+I was presented with the head, tail section, two front quarters, and some white rice and potatoes.

 Initial attempts to try and eat the greasy little monster with a knife and fork quickly failed.
-I commented to the waitress about my difficulties, and she responded that it's easier to use my hands.
+I commented to the waitress about my difficulties, and she said it's easier to use my hands.

 I began picking at the front quarters.
-The skin was crisp and crunchy, reminding me of the pork skin I'd eaten in Ubud, Bali.
+The crisp and crunchy skin reminded me of the pork skin I'd eaten in Ubud, Bali.

-I ate the rice and potatoes to give the impression I'd eaten more of my lunch than I really had.
-I wasn't fooling anyone, and felt as though I didn't do the little piggies life justice.
+I ate the rice and potatoes to give the impression I'd eaten more of my lunch than I had.
+I wasn't fooling anyone and felt as though I didn't do the little piggies life justice.

-A few weeks later in Cuenca, I took an Ecuadorian date out for dinner in a much nicer cuy restaurant.
+A few weeks later, I took an Ecuadorian date in Cuenca, a UNESCO World Heritage Site, to dinner at a much nicer cuy restaurant.

 Ha - My stuffed animal when I was a kid was named Patches!